-These complaints regulations entered into force in August 2007, once the Education committee for each of the five FPH bachelors (Physiotherapy, Speech therapy, MBRT, Man and Technology and Podiatry) had advised the FPH IPC on this.

-These complaints regulations form an integral part of the Student Statute of the five aforementioned bachelor programmes.
+These complaints regulations entered into force in April 2019, once the Education committee for each of the five FPH bachelors (Physiotherapy, Speech and Language Therapy, Medical Imaging and Radiation Therapy (MBRT), Health Technology and Podiatry) had advised the FPH IPC and director on this.
+These complaints regulations form an integral part of the Students' Charter of the five aforementioned bachelor programs.